vlang/v/CONTRIBUTING.md

 Filtering by likes helps you identify high-impact issues.
 More likes mean more community interest.

+To quickly use this filter, click [there](https://github.com/vlang/v/issues?q=is%3Aopen+is%3Aissue+sort%3Areactions-%2B1-desc).

-To apply this filter, navigate to [Issues](https://github.com/vlang/v/issues) tab, then paste the following in the "Filter" field:
+To manually apply this filter, navigate to [Issues](https://github.com/vlang/v/issues) tab, then paste the following in the "Filter" field:

 ```